two men talk while one of them pointing finger at a wall

 How to Apply

-Incomplete applications, applications that do not meet eligibility requirements, and applications that do not allow sufficient time for review will not be considered (see “Eligibility” section above).
+Applications may be submitted in English, French, or Spanish.
+Incomplete submissions that do not meet eligibility requirements will not be considered (see “Eligibility” section above).

 Reporting

-The funding recipient organization or community will submit a narrative report directly to the Foundation using the online Fluxx platform halfway through the project’s length, and four weeks after the project is completed.
+The funding recipient IXP or organization will submit an interim narrative and budget report directly to the Foundation using the online Fluxx platform.
+Interim reports are due approximately every six months and a final report is due four weeks after the project is completed.

 Questions?